Hamilton Hotel (Washington, D.C.): Features

-In June, 2019 Hamilton Hotel debuted two new food & beverage concepts.
-Via Sophia, offering wood-fired Neapolitan pizza and other Italian fare is located in the lobby of Hamilton Hotel.
-Society, a new speakeasy-style cocktail bar is also located within the hotel.
+In June, 2019 Hamilton Hotel opened Via Sophia, an Italian restaurant in the lobby, and Society, a new speakeasy-style cocktail bar.

 The Hamilton Hotel provides 17500 sqft to 18000 sqft of space for events and meetings.
 In the hotel there are 17 suites, 207 single rooms, 111 double rooms, 318 non-smoking rooms and 17 accessible rooms.
 There also are executive floors and rooms.
 In total there are 14 floors.